Educational Benefits

 You must submit a separate application for each semester or session.
 However, only one application is required for all summer sessions.

 Apply for QTR in UAccess during the following application timeframes.
-These deadlines apply to all University of Arizona employees, even if they are using the QTR at ASU or NAU.
+These deadlines apply to all University of Arizona employees, even if they use the QTR at ASU or NAU.
+Some classes may begin after the application deadline.
+However, the application deadlines still apply.
+Medical school applications are subject to these dates and deadlines above, regardless of their start date.

 Summer I/II 2024 Feb.
-13, 2024 June 17, 2024 May 13, 2024
+13, 2024 June 23, 2024 May 13, 2024

 Verifying Application Status